TomJansen/UGTabExport/README.md

 - A JavaScript implementation of the UG api, reverse engineered by [Pilfer](https://github.com/Pilfer/ultimate-guitar-scraper)

 ## TODO
-This script does currently not work, because ChordSheetJS needs to merge 2 nescessary pull request: 1 for parsing the Ultimate Guitar tabs and 1 to convert it to LaTeX.
-This will happen soon however.
-And when this happens this script will be automatically updated.
-I will remove this disclaimer when the pull requests are merged.
+This script does currently not work, because ChordSheetJS needs to merge the nescessary pull request to convert a chordsheet to LaTeX.
+This functionality will be merged soon however.
+And when this happens this script will be updated.
+I will remove this disclaimer when the pull request is merged.